-In certain other respects Address is perhaps the most darling of Gormley's works to date.
+In certain other respects ADDRESS is perhaps the most daring of Gormley's works to date.
 It comes closer to establishing a dialogue between observer and object, yet characteristically leaves the object-in-itself as the actual point of departure.
-In different ways THREE PLACES (ill.
-25) also eliminate any interchange of this sort.
+In different ways THREE PLACES also eliminates any interchange of this sort.
 However, here the danger is that some kind of anecdotal or narrative relationship might be set up amongst the components.
 The manner in which they are disposed is crucial in that it prevents an interpretation that sees the three figures as simply different moments in a single endeavour: an attempt to transcend the purely terrestrial.
-By refuting a sequential connection Gormley is able to concentrate of the different stages in an abstract condition - resurrection.
+By refuting a sequential connection Gormley is able to concentrate on the different stages in an abstract condition - resurrection.
 These are separate states of being, not moments of becoming.

 The rasion d'être for this concern to establish a sense of stillness within even the most vigorously active sculptures is well expressed in Coomaraswamy's words: